nodejs/nodejs.dev/content/learn/node-request-data.md

 ---
 title: Get HTTP request body data using Node.js
 description: 'Find out how to extract the data sent as JSON through an HTTP request body using Node.js'
-authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, rodion-arr
+authors: flaviocopes, MylesBorins, fhemberger, LaRuaNa, ahmadawais, rodion-arr, araujogui
 section: Getting Started
 category: learn
 ---

 Here is how you can extract the data that was sent as JSON in the request body.

-If you are using Express, that's quite simple: use the `express.json()` middleware which is available in Express v4.16.0 onwards.

 For example, to get the body of this request: